Holy Week in Seville: The paso

 The structure of the paso is richly carved and decorated with fabric, flowers and candles.
-As of 2007, all but one of the dolorosas are covered by an ornate canopy or baldachin (palio) attached to the structure.

 The sculptures themselves are carved and painted, and often lifesize or larger.
 The oldest surviving were carved in the 16th century, though new images continue to be added.
-Those highly regarded artistically include the Jesus del Gran Poder and Cristo de la Buena Muerte by Juan de Mesa, Francisco Antonio Ruíz Gijón's Cristo de la Expiración (known as El Cachorro) and the two virgins named Nuestra Señora de la Esperanza from Macarena and Triana.
+Those highly regarded artistically include the Nuestro Padre Jesús del Gran Poder and Santísimo Cristo de la Buena Muerte by Juan de Mesa y Velasco, Francisco Antonio Ruíz Gijón's Santísimo Cristo de la Expiración (known as El Cachorro), and the two virgins named Nuestra Señora de la Esperanza from Macarena and Triana.
 All of the principal images of the Semana Santa are on display for veneration in their home churches all year round.

 A distinctive feature of Semana Santa in Seville is the style of marching of the pasos.
 A team of men, the costaleros (literally "sack men", for their distinctive – and functional – headdress), supporting the beams upon their shoulders and necks, lift, move and lower the paso.
 As they are all inside the structure and hidden from the external view by a curtain, the paso seems to move by itself.
 On the outside an overseer (capataz), guides the team by voice, or through a ceremonial hammer el llamador (caller) attached to the paso.

 Depending on weight (most weigh over a tonne), a paso requires between twenty-four and fifty-four costaleros to move.
 Each brotherhood has a distinctive way to raise and move a paso, and even each paso within the procession.